Harry Osman: Managerial career

-He made a few appearances as a player for Winchester City before taking over as manager in 1953, while also running the Wykeham Arms pub in the city.
+Osman made a few appearances as a player for Winchester City before taking over as manager in 1953, while also running the Wykeham Arms pub in the city.

 In 1955, Osman played a 15-year-old Terry Paine in Winchester City's Hampshire League side.
 Paine's potential was obvious even at this age and Osman alerted his former Southampton teammate, now Southampton's manager Ted Bates to Paine's potential.
 Bates had Paine watched and in August 1956, beat Arsenal to his signature.

 After retiring from football management in October 1957, Osman emigrated to Palm Beach, Florida where he died on 17 December 1998.